Investigating magnetically-induced distortions of neutron stars through gamma-ray burst X-ray plateaus: The method

 \section{The method}

+Many factors can lead to the distortion of NSs and the further emission of gravitational waves.
+For example, starquakes, accretion, and fast spinning can distort NSs since mountains or oscillations may be produced \citep{1999LRR.....2....2K,2021arXiv210907858G}.
+In this paper we only consider the gravitational radiation generated by the magnetically induced distortion for the following reasons.
+(1) Starquakes need time to accumulate stress in NS crusts, but nascent NSs are very hot, such that the stars (even fluid bodies) have considerable plasticity in the $\sim 10^{3}\rm s$ after their births.
+Therefore, the accumulation will be restrained.
+(2) The magnetar winds from millisecond magnetars can put strong pressure on the possible fallback-accretion matter, and hence the fallback accretion will be prevented \citep{2011ApJ...736..108P}.
+(3) Gravitational waves emitted by oscillating NSs due to their fast spins are not detected, even in Milky Way \citep{2020ApJ...902L..21A,2021ApJ...913L..27A}.

-The gravitational radiation produced by magnetic-field-induced distortion depends on the tilt angle between the magnetic and spin axes \citep{2001PhRvD..63b4002C}.
-Since the tilt angle can not be determined, as well as the realistic magnetically-induced ellipticity, we introduce an effective magnetically-induced ellipticity, $\varepsilon_{\rm B,eff}$, so that the luminosity of gravitational radiation is (e.g., \citealt{M08})
+The gravitational radiation produced by the magnetically induced distortion depends on the magnetic inclination and wobble angle (e.g., \citealt{2001PhRvD..63b4002C,M08,2011MNRAS.417.2288M}).
+Since these angles cannot be determined, nor can the realistic magnetically induced distortion, we introduce an effective magnetically induced ellipticity, $\epsilon_{\rm B,eff}$, such that the luminosity of gravitational radiation is (e.g., \citealt{PM,M08})

-The other parameters are the {gravitational constant $G$, moment of inertia $I$, speed of light $c$} and angular velocity $\Omega(t)$.
-Similarly, we use an effective dipole magnetic field strength on the NS surface, $B_{\rm eff}$, to include the deviation from the actual electromagnetic radiation, then the power of spin-down wind is (e.g., \citealt{LL79,1983bhwd.book.....S})
+where the other parameters are the gravity constant, $G$, moment of inertia, $I$, speed of light, $c$, and angular velocity, $\Omega(t)$.
+Similarly, we use an effective dipole magnetic field strength on the NS surface, $B_{\rm eff}$, to include the deviation from the realistic magnetic field.
+The power of spin-down wind is then (e.g., \citealt{LL79,1983bhwd.book.....S})